-Winner of Novelty Rose of The Year 2010 this is a fabulous floribunda that dazzles all season long with its unfading orange blooms.
+Super Trouper Rose was awarded Winner of Novelty Rose of The Year 2010, and it’s easy to see why!
+This is a fabulous floribunda that dazzles all season long with its unfading orange blooms.
 It’s a multi award winner for a reason and makes a striking statement in borders or containers.
 You can purchase Super Trouper Rose here.

-Watch our video to see how this wonderful variety looks in the garden.
+Watch our video to see all about Super Trouper Rose and how this wonderful variety looks in the garden.

 | Colour: | Bright orange with a glowing copper tone. |